arend-lang/site/src/documentation/tutorial/PartII/sets.md

 of {%ard%}X{%endard%} into {%ard%}X -> \Prop{%endard%}.
 Clearly, the equality predicate
 {%ard%}(=) : X -> (X -> \Prop){%endard%} is an injection.

-The assetrion that the cardinality is strictly less means that, in addition, there is no surjection
+The assertion that the cardinality is strictly less means that, in addition, there is no surjection
 {%ard%}f : X -> (X -> \Prop){%endard%}.
 This can be easily proven by adopting the classical Cantor's argument.